Wedding Bell Blues

 "Wedding Bell Blues" is a song written and recorded by Laura Nyro in 1966.
 The best known version was a number one hit for the 5th Dimension in 1969.

 The lyrics are written from the perspective of a woman whose boyfriend has not yet proposed to her, and who wonders, "am I ever gonna see my wedding day?"
 The song carries dual themes of adoring love and frustrated lament.

 The title subsequently became a popular phrase in American pop culture.

 Laura Nyro recording

 Nyro wrote "Wedding Bell Blues" at the age of 18 as a "mini-suite".
+The lyrics were inspired by an affair that actor and nightclub owner Bill Carter had in the 1950s with singer Helen Merrill, the mother of Nyro's good friend Alan Merrill.
 The song originally featured several dramatic rhythmic changes—a trait Nyro explored on future albums.
 It was recorded in 1966 for Verve Folkways on her debut album More Than a New Discovery.
 Arranger Herb Bernstein did not allow Nyro to record her original arrangement, which led to the artist more or less disowning the entire album.

 As released by Nyro, the song is similar in content and arrangement to the later 5th Dimension version, albeit with a somewhat more soulful vocal line.
 Nyro's recording was released as a single in September 1966 and remained on Billboards "Bubbling Under" chart for several weeks, peaking at No. 103.